ryanmio/Fediverse-Decentralized-Ads/docs/Decentralized_Advertising_Fediverse_ActivityPub.md

 ## Introduction

-The Fediverse, a decentralized network of social media platforms, offers a privacy-focused alternative to traditional, centralized platforms.
+The Fediverse, a decentralized network of social media platforms, offers an alternative to traditional, centralized platforms.
 However, its growth and sustainability face significant challenges due to a lack of viable monetization options.
 Server maintenance and moderation require financial resources, and relying solely on volunteers and donations is not scalable.
 This document proposes a decentralized advertising system built atop the ActivityPub protocol as a solution to these challenges.
 The system aims to provide relevant, user-controlled advertising that respects privacy, offers robust monetization, and seamlessly integrates with the existing ActivityPub ecosystem.

 ## Goals